Bordered Floer Homology of (2,2n)-Torus Link Complement: Computation of the bordered Floer bimodule of the (2,2n)-torus link

 \\

-\textbf{Algebra element $\rho_1$ and $\sigma_1$.} Domain $Q_3$ is adjacent to algebra element $\rho_1$.
-By the nature of type $D$ structure, any domain whose multiplicity of $Q_3$ is greater than 1 cannot contribute nontrivial differential.
-By similar argument as in the previous case, we list the possible domains as written below.
+\textbf{Algebra element $\rho_1$ and $\sigma_1$.} First, consider the algebra element $\rho_1$.
+Domain $Q_3$ is adjacent to the Reeb chords of algebra element $\rho_1$.
+Note that if the multiplicity of the domain $Q_3$ is greater than 1, then it cannot contribute to the nontrivial differential.
+(If so, then it will produce the algebra element $\rho_1 \cdot \rho_1$, which equals zero.)
+We list the possible domains that result in nontrivial differentials, as written below.